 The size of a 18 EC master thesis may not exceed 10 pages ACM paper format, excluding cover page , bibliography and appendices.

-The presentation lasts 15 minutes and has to be performed in English.
-Then a Question and Answering session follows (15 minutes), where first the audience, the second examiner and the first examiner are allowed to ask questions (in that order).
+The presentation lasts 10 - 15 minutes and has to be performed in English.
+Then a Question and Answering session follows (15 minutes), where first the audience, the examiner and the supervisor are allowed to ask questions (in that order).
 Once this part is concluded, the examiners retreat to discuss the grade.
 Once the decision is made, manifested in the Thesis Assessment Form, they inform the student about the outcome.
 Based on the consent of the student they then either inform the audience about the grade or they simply state if the student succeeded or failed.

-The examiner will then submit the Thesis Assessment Form on Datanose.
+The examiner will then submit the Thesis Assessment Form on Datanose and both supervisor and examiner will approve the grade which will be validated by the examiner.

 Master theses are always assessed by at least two examiners, namely the supervisor and an examiner assigned by the Board of Examiners (the student and/or the supervisor can suggest a second examiner).
 When the master thesis is finished, it will be submitted via Datanose.
 The students also mails the pdf version to both examiners.
 The supervisor will ensure that the second examiner evaluates the thesis.
 Both examiners determine if the thesis is good enough to be publicly defended.
 Theses that have been handed in too late will be considered insufficient.